WeatherLab/fsodoc/source/libraries/sessions.rst

 Tempdata
 ========

-CodeIgniter also supports "tempdata", or session data with a specific expiration time.
+FSO also supports "tempdata", or session data with a specific expiration time.
 After the value expires, or the session expires or is deleted, the value is automatically removed.

-Similarly to flashdata, tempdata variables are managed internally by the CodeIgniter session handler.
+Similarly to flashdata, tempdata variables are managed internally by the FSO session handler.

 To mark an existing item as "tempdata", simply pass its key and expiry time (in seconds!) to the ``mark_as_temp()`` method::